ioccc-src/winner/markdown.md

 Instead use either a monospaced span:

 ```
-    <span style="font-family: monospace;">Use of monospaced font is one option</span>
+    <span style="font-family: monospace;">Use of a monospaced font
+                                          is one option,
+                                          however ... </span>
 ```

-Or better and easier still, use an inline markdown code block:
+We recommend using the inline markdown code block method instead:

 ```
-    `inline markdown code block is easier and much better`
+    Using the `inline markdown code block` is easier and is `preferred`.
 ```